pdh21/RAS_20210514/Slides/Extreme_SB.md

 ![](assets/pgm_annotated.png)<!-- .element height="80%" width="80%"-->

 Note:
-Using this probabbilisitc appraoch, we developed XID+ as part of HELP to use prior information on sources to extract FIR fluxes.
+Using this probabilisitc appraoch, we developed XID+ as part of HELP to use prior information on sources to extract FIR fluxes.
-For the HELP DR1, we have only used positional information, as illustrated by the black variables in our graphical model.
-Taking this further, we can now incoprorate SED modelling and photometric redshifts as additioanl prior information.
+For the HELP DR1, we used positional information, as illustrated by the black variables in our probabilisitic graphical model.
+Taking this further, we can now incoprorate SED modelling via an emulator and use HELP photometric redshifts as additioanl prior information.
 We can also impart more domain knowledge, that to first order, SFR linearly increases with redshift, with some dispersion.
 With the global parameters m, c and sigma_sfr governing the strength of that relation.